Highsnobiety

 1 / 5

-Nike is further expanding the stylistic allure of its Air Max 180 sneaker with a new oceanic colorway that's basically spring break for your feet.
+Nike is further expanding the stylistic allure of its classic Air Max 180 sneaker with a new oceanic colorway that's basically spring break for your feet.

-Nike’s beachy "Light Khaki" Air Max 180 shoe sports a gradient color treatment that begins at its toe and fades across the sneaker from a deep sandy tan that affects the suede paneling into a light ocean blue that hits mesh underneath.
-The sunny yellow outsole keeps the coastal vibes going above a splash of blue.
+Nike’s beachy "Light Khaki" Air Max 180 shoe sports a gradient color treatment that begins at its toe and fades across the sneaker, from a deep sandy tan that affects the suede paneling into a light ocean blue that hits the upper's mesh.

 Now, it's still early days but 2025 feels like the year of the Air Max 180.
 Or, at the very least, the year of the Air Max 180's rebrand.